aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 Continue **Next** with [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html), [Review](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-review.html) settings, and click **Create Stack** to launch your stack.

-It may up to 60 minutes to provision the EC2 instance.
+It may take up to 60 minutes to provision the EC2 instance.
 After your stack has been successfully created, its status changes to **CREATE_COMPLETE**.
 Go to **Outputs** tab

-Open `SSMSessionManager` value (URL in the form `https://<REGION>.console.aws.amazon.com/systems-manager/session-manager/<InstanceID>`) in a new browser tab to login via SSM Session Manager to change login user password.
+Open `SSMSessionManager` URL link (in the format `https://<REGION>.console.aws.amazon.com/systems-manager/session-manager/<InstanceID>`) in a new browser tab to login via SSM Session Manager to change login user password.
 Password change command is in *Description* field.

-Open `DCVwebConsole` value (URL in the form `https://<EC2 Public IP>:8443/`) to access NICE DCV web browser console and login as the user specified in *Description* field.
+Open `DCVwebConsole` URL link (in the format `https://<EC2 Public IP>:8443/`) to access NICE DCV web browser console and login as the user specified in *Description* field.

+Use `EC2Instance` URL link to navigate to EC2 console to start/stop your EC2 instance or to get the latest IPv4 (or IPv6 if enabled) address.

 ## NICE DCV clients